Hey, that's there three times!

 This means that when you corner, the seat of your pants moves in the right direction, and your head barely moves at all.
 Your head, and your vestibular system in your inner ears, moves very little during position changes, resulting in minimal parasitic forces and correct parasitic forces down low, where you sit — meaning that you can quite literally drive by the seat of your pants.

 Again, I can't emphasize this enough.
-Machines with centers of rotation below the seat are essentially providing the precise opposite of the intended acceleration during the beginning of every movement.
+Racing simulators with centers of rotation below the seat are essentially providing the precise opposite of the intended acceleration during the beginning of every movement.

 Machines with centers of rotation below the seat are essentially providing the precise opposite of the intended acceleration during the beginning of every movement.